 - Unlimited customization: With low-code platforms, you’re not limited to the existing features, as you can quickly build software that adapts to the way your organization works.

-Let me make a disclaimer herer: DIY and I are not joined at the hip.
+This doesn’t mean that when it comes to decide whether to build or buy a solution, you should always choose to build it.
 There are situations where an existing SaaS solution is perfectly enough for your needs.
 Why waste your time building apps that don’t even need that much customization, when the market already offers a great product?
 For example, commodity applications, like HR or Finance apps.
-Personally, I use Adobe Creative Cloud and Microsoft 360 and appreciate how they save wear and tear on my hard drive and keep me up to date with releases.

 The power of low-code is that it allows you to create any mobile or web application from scratch without limits or to create apps that integrate with an existing SaaS and complements it with the functionality you need.